Fields of Study: Humanities, Social Sciences

 - Take a full-time course of study: Two consecutive courses for a total of 9 quarter/6 semester UC units.

-- One course may be taken as pass/no pass.
+- One course may be taken pass/no pass.

 Current Program Courses

-On this program, you will take two upper-division courses each worth 4.5 quarter/3 semester UC units each.
+On this program, you'll take two upper-division courses each worth 4.5 quarter/3 semester UC units each.

 Research and independent study are typically not available on this program.